-Seychelles NATION: What has helped besides medicine to overcome cancer?
+Seychelles NATION: What has helped to overcome cancer?

 Seychelles NATION: For how long did you take medication and how long have you been cancer free?

-Seychelles NATION: What advice would you give cancer patients and the public in general?
+Seychelles NATION: What advice would you give to our readers as well as cancer patients?

 Compiled by Vidya Gappy